vitaly-t/path-value/README.md

 //=> 123
 ```

-However, functions are treated as values when they are an ES6 class or have name start with a capital.
+Function resolution is recursive.
+However, a function is treated as a value when it is an ES6 class or has name start with a capital,
-This is to correctly process static class members.
+to correctly handle static class members.

 See also: